 The citation network analysis is a powerful literature review tool that allows visualizing existing studies and their relationship as a directed graph.
-The graph layout algorithms and modularity algorithms enable identification of the community structure and the most relevant references.
-In this section, we perform a citation network analysis for the existing research in TEP cost allocation methods.
+The graph layout and modularity algorithms enable the identification of the community structure and the most relevant references.
+We perform the analysis for the existing research in TEP cost allocation methods and Cooperative Game Theory applications.

 Our network is built chronologically: we identify the relevant papers which have a significant citation history (we denote them as generation #0); then, we collect the references that cited the initial ones (generation #1) and the papers that cited those references (generation #2).
-The citation relationship among the references presents the evolution of the topic and the allied research directions.
+The citation relationship among the references reflects the evolution of the topic and reveals the allied research directions.
 We have selected the following works as the pivot points of the citation network:

 - G0-1: (77 citations) Y. Tsukamoto and I. Iyoda, "Allocation of fixed transmission cost to wheeling transactions by cooperative game theory," IEEE Trans.
-Power Syst., vol. 11, no. 2, 1996, [41]; - G0-2: (97 citations) J. Contreras and F. F. Wu, "Coalition formation in transmission expansion planning," IEEE Trans.
-Power Syst., vol. 14, no. 3, 1999, [43]; - G0-3: (132 citations) J. M. Zolezzi and H. Rudnick, "Transmission cost allocation by cooperative games and coalition formation," IEEE Trans.
-Power Syst., vol. 17, no. 4, 2002, [46].
+Power Syst., vol. 11, no. 2, 1996, [43]; - G0-2: (97 citations) J. Contreras and F. F. Wu, "Coalition formation in transmission expansion planning," IEEE Trans.
+Power Syst., vol. 14, no. 3, 1999, [45]; - G0-3: (132 citations) J. M. Zolezzi and H. Rudnick, "Transmission cost allocation by cooperative games and coalition formation," IEEE Trans.
+Power Syst., vol. 17, no. 4, 2002, [48].

-These works extensively applied Cooperative Game Theory solution concepts to the TEP cost allocation issues1.
+These works extensively applied Cooperative Game Theory solution concepts to the TEP cost allocation issues.
 They form the first generation of references in our network and therefore are denoted "G0-...".
 The first generation of citations "G1-..." contains 245 unique papers.
 And the second generation "G2-..." comprises 3690 articles.
 Thus, the entire citation network has 3938 nodes (papers) and 5332 edges (citations).
-We used the Scopus citation database and Gephi software [56] to collect and visualize the references.
+We used the Scopus citation database and Gephi software [60] to collect and visualize the references.
 The review was actual for February 2020.

-To further analyze the citation network, we exploited graph layout algorithms that allow spatial mapping of interconnected groups of nodes, namely "ForceAtlas2" [57] and "Yifan Hu Proportional" [58].
-The community structure was retrieved by the modularity algorithm [59].
+To analyze the citation network, we exploited graph layout algorithms that allow spatial mapping of interconnected groups of nodes, namely "ForceAtlas2" [61] and "Yifan Hu Proportional" [62].
+The community structure was retrieved by the modularity optimization algorithm [63].
 Twenty distinct communities have been identified in the network.
 For convenience, we set the nodes' sizes proportional to the number of citations.
 Therefore, it may be easily detected which studies eventually attracted more attention of the communities.
-The largest node of our network (G1-128) has 772 citations and represents the work by McArthur et al. [60] on multi-agent systems for power engineering applications.
+The largest node of our network (G1-128) has 772 citations and represents the work by McArthur et al. [64] on multi-agent systems for power engineering applications.
+A detailed discussion of the network exploration tools is given below.